aygunliftern/positionSupervisorUnit/README.md

 - Display shows "System Fault".
 - Timer after inspection becomes 0.
 - No direction selected.
-- Variable for screen to show "Out of Order" true.
+- Programmable output of Out of Order set to TRUE.
 - Set car speed to no speed.
 #### Blocked Fault
 If car controller states (carControllerStates) is BlockedFault: